On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers

-for any~$c>0$ as~$n$ diverges to infinity, so that the corresponding Sobolev test is consistent under this sequence of alternatives. \end{enumerate} \end{theorem}

-This result is the analog of Theorem~\ref{Sobolfin} for Sobolev tests based on an infinite collection of spherical harmonics.
-Clearly, it states that, if the summability condition~$\sum_{k=1}^{\infty} v_k^2 d_{p,k} < \infty $ holds (note that this condition is also needed under the null hypothesis) and if~$f$ is infinitely many times differentiable at zero, then the detection threshold of an infinite Sobolev test is~$\kappa_n\sim n^{-1/(2k_v)}$, provided that~$f^{\underline{k_v}}(0)\neq 0$.
+This result is the analogue of Theorem~\ref{Sobolfin} for Sobolev tests based on an infinite collection of spherical harmonics.
+Clearly, it states that, if $\sum_{k=1}^{\infty} v_k^2 d_{p,k} < \infty $ holds (note that this condition is also needed under the null hypothesis) and if~$f$ is infinitely many times differentiable at zero, then the detection threshold of an infinite Sobolev test is~$\kappa_n\sim n^{-1/(2k_v)}$, provided that~$f^{\underline{k_v}}(0)\neq 0$.
 Inspection of the proof of Theorem~\ref{Sobolfininfin} reveals that Theorem~\ref{Sobolfinbisbis} (hence also Corollary~\ref{Sobolfinbis}) can be similarly adapted to infinite Sobolev tests, which will allow one to determine the detection threshold also in the case where~$f^{\underline{k_v}}(0)=0$.
-While results for infinite Sobolev tests at first sight seem to extend our results on finite Sobolev tests, the latter results remain of interest since they are placing minimal differentiability assumptions on the angular function~$f$.